RejeeshKoshy/Project/Dicord Meme Bot/readme.md

      ```bash
      pip install discord requests
      ```
-     *(Optional)*: For ChatGPT integration:
+2. **For ChatGPT integration:**
      ```bash
-     pip install openai
+     pip install llamaapi
      ```

 2. **Discord Bot Token**:
    - Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) and copy its token.

 3. **API Keys**:
-   - Obtain an OpenAI API key if using ChatGPT integration.
+   - Obtain an Llama API key if using Llama integration.

 ---